magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 > ready to evaluate CLJS expressions.

-Now require the `reagent.core` namespace at the bREPL and create your very first Reagent Component, which, under the wood, will soon become a React Component.
+Now require the `reagent.core` namespace at the bREPL and create your very first Reagent Component, which, under the hood, will become a React Component.

 ```clj